 Little Italy on the rivers, spectacular views of downtown, affordable single-family homes plus upscale, modern apartments.

-Following the first Invest DSM board meeting on July 24, 2019, the organization met twice with steering committes from all four SIDs, as well as launched a holiday challenge grant, a block challenge program, a homeowner renovation program and began development of a single-family developer program.
+Following the first Invest DSM board meeting on July 24, 2019, the organization met twice with steering committees from all four SIDs, as well as launched a holiday challenge grant, a block challenge program, a homeowner renovation program and began development of a single-family developer program.

 In Oak Park/Highland Park, the organization assisted with funding the renovation of the 622 Euclid Apartment, rehabilitated three properties and demolished two, supported seven projects as part of the block challenge program, and assisted with developing the Hiland Park Bakery, Hiland Park Hardware Building, Chuck’s and The Slow Down Coffee Company.